 In order to present a clear picture of the background issues and opportunities influencing the potential development of the park a review of literature and standards has been undertaken.
-The following documents have been reviewed, as part of developing the Draft Master Plan recommendations.
+The following documents have been reviewed, as part of developing the Master Plan proposed actions.